virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 - in the `data-science-for-esm/_toc.yml` file, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page
 - on preexisting knowledge disseminating the gained expertise by OET, and TU Berlin, to help .
 Welcome to the website accompanying the course [Data Science for Energy System Modelling](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html;jsessionid=DQfixqzzpn1XIg5N1GG7S9um4EDykZn99AHmH6Fj.moseskonto?number=31027&version=1&sprache=2).
 This course is being developed by [Dr. Fabian Neumann](https://neumann.fyi) and offered as part of the curriculum of the [Department of Digital Transformation of Energy Systems at TU Berlin](https://www.tu.berlin/ensys).

-In the your own foreked repository `owner/data-science-for-energy-system-modelling`, please go to the
+In the your own foreked repository `owner/data-science-for-energy-system-modelling`, please go to the **Settings** -> **Pages**. in the GitHub Page, go to the Branch section, and change the selection from None to `main`, or any branch other than `gh-pages`.
+Once the branch has been selected, in a manner of minutes a custom

 :